-During 2020, many of us have spent more time in our homes than ever before.
+Many of us have spent more time in our homes than ever before over the last 12 months.
 This has meant that huge numbers of homeowners have made plans for home improvement projects such as conservatories and extensions.

-Guidance from the UK Government from the official gov.uk website is that home improvements such as conservatories and extensions can continue during lockdown 2.0.
-The specific wording from the Government website which states that home improvements can continue during lockdown 2.0 is:
+Guidance from the UK Government from the official gov.uk website is that home improvements such as conservatories and extensions can continue during lockdown.
+The specific wording from the Government website which states that home improvements can continue during lockdown is:

-Conservatories and extensions are some of the safest home improvement projects you can undertake during lockdown 2.0.
-This is because the majority of the work can be done without the need to enter your home.
+Conservatories and extensions are some of the safest home improvement projects you can undertake during lockdown.
+This is because the majority of the work can be done without the need for the installer to enter your home.
 If you have already arranged for your home improvement project to start soon or if you are in the planning process now, ask your installation company to explain their covid procedures to you.

-Each company will have thorough guidelines to ensure the safety of its customers during lockdown 2.0.
-Typical measures might include:
+Each company will have thorough guidelines to ensure the safety of its customers and typical measures might include:

-Quoting and designing conservatories and extensions in lockdown 2.0:
+Quoting and designing conservatories and extensions in lockdown:

 The next step in the conservatory/extension process is the survey.
 This is when a surveyor will carry out a full measure of the proposed site of your new conservatory, as well as exploring any details about the site which may impact on the design.
 The majority of the survey takes place outdoors.

-However, for the limited time that the surveyor needs to come into your home, they will advise of measures needed such as social distancing.
-They may also advise quarantining the area for several days before/after.
-These measures will ensure that your survey can safely go ahead during lockdown 2.0.
+However, for the limited time that the surveyor needs to come into your home, they will advise of any safety measures needed such as the wearing of face coverings and social distancing.
+They may also advise quarantining the area for several days before/after their visit.
+These measures will ensure that your survey can safely go ahead during lockdown.

-Having a conservatory or extension built during lockdown 2.0 will be somewhat different to the usual build process.
+Having a conservatory or extension built during lockdown will be somewhat different to the usual build process.
 This is due to the various protocols that will be put in place for your safety.
 Your chosen home improvement company will be able to provide full details on this.
-Typical measures that would be put in place during the build of a conservatory during lockdown 2.0 include:
+Typical measures that would be put in place include:

-• Checking whether you or your family have any covid symptoms or are isolating before the build begins.
+• Checking whether you or your family have any covid symptoms, are currently isolating or are required to shield before the build begins.
 If so, a new date for your build will be arranged.

-• The tradesmen working on your home improvement project during lockdown 2.0 will bring their own refreshments and make their own arrangements for toilet breaks.
-If your home improvement project during lockdown 2.0 is lengthy, your installer may discuss with you at the outset about arrangements for temporary external facilities.
+• The tradesmen working on your home improvement project will bring their own refreshments and make their own arrangements for toilet breaks.
+If your home improvement project is lengthy, your installer may discuss with you at the outset about arrangements for temporary external facilities.

-• Tradesmen working on home improvement projects during lockdown 2.0 will provide all of their own equipment, including things such as dust sheets.
+• Tradesmen working on home improvement projects will provide all of their own equipment, including things such as dust sheets.

-• Tradesmen working on home improvement projects during lockdown 2.0 will wear PPE and sanitise if they do need to enter your home for part of the project.
+• Tradesmen working on home improvement projects will wear PPE and sanitise regularly.

-Once your build is complete, your installer will send any guarantees etc either through the post or electronically.
-There should not be any need for you to collect these in person during lockdown 2.0.
+Once your build is complete, your installer will send any guarantees or paperwork to you either through the post or electronically.
+There should not be any need for you to collect these in person during lockdown.

 Things to discuss might include:

-3. Agreed rules on social distancing for discussions that need to take place during the build - both indoors and outdoors.
-You might state that if the discussions are indoors that you would prefer for face coverings to be worn.
+2. Agreed rules on social distancing for discussions that need to take place during the build - You might state that these take place outdoors and that you would prefer for face coverings to be worn.

-5. Agreeing which entrance the tradesmen should use during your lockdown 2.0 home improvement project.
+3. Agreeing which entrance / access the tradesmen should use during your home improvement project.
 If possible, this should be different from the one being used by you and your family.

-6. An important point might be to make it clear that they need to bring their own refreshments!
+4. An important point might be to make it clear that they need to bring their own refreshments!
 Most homeowners are accustomed to making cups of tea for tradesmen working in their home.
-However, for home improvement projects in lockdown 2.0, this should be avoided.
+However, for home improvement projects in lockdown, this is not permitted.

-We hope this article has provided you with some reassurance about home improvements during lockdown 2.0.
+We hope this article has provided you with some reassurance about home improvements during lockdown.
 By working with a reputable Ultraframe Installer who will work to covid safe guidelines, it is possible to minimise the risk to you and your family and get the beautiful living space you desire.

 Contact an Ultraframe Installer today about your project and ask about their social distancing and hygiene practices.